auldo/authenticate.js/README.md

 # authenticate.js
-Provides a lightweight authentication service based on token-based authentication with JWTs.
+Provides a lightweight authentication service based on an Express server and token-based authentication with JWTs.
 Uses Bcrypt for encryption and is intended to be used with the MongoDB database.